Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 2. Maio

-Maio is one of the less-visited islands of the Capeverdean archipelago, but that’s why you can still enjoy the authentic Cape Verdean lifestyle and enjoy pristine beaches with amazing conditions for water sports lovers.
+Maio is one of the less-visited islands of the Capeverdean archipelago, but that’s why you can still enjoy the authentic Cape Verdean lifestyle and pristine beaches with excellent conditions for water sports lovers.

 Best Places To Stay in Maio